 The main contributions of this paper are as follows.
 We rigorously define a parliament choosing rule and show which consequences regarding manipulability of this rule can be extracted from the GS theorem.
-We introduce two realistic types of voters: seat maximisers and power maximisers, and two degrees of manipulability for a parliament choosing rule, that is weak and strong manipulability.
-The suggestion that thresholds can create opportunities for strategic voting under the systems of PR is not new (see, for example, Roberts, 1988, and Cox, 1997, p.197).
-What is new is the characterisation of opportunities for strategic voting presented by thresholds for each of the classes of voters that have just been discussed.
-We believe we are the first to demonstrate that pure PR is manipulable even in the absence of rounding and that the incentives to vote strategically might depend on the attitude of a particular voter to postelection uncertainty.
-We raise the issue of under- and overshooting and show that it can serve as a deterrent to manipulation.
-Inspired by Saari (1994), we take a geometric approach and use graphs with barycentric coordinates to represent parliaments and depict possible manipulation attempts.
-Jones (2009) took a similar approach to investigate voting power paradoxes.
-Our main results are obtained for the case m = 3.
-In fact, this is the main case.
-It is clear that if we are able to demonstrate manipulability of a parliament choosing rule for m = 3 parties, it will be manipulable for any $m \geq 3$.
-Austin-Smith and Banks (1988), and Baron and Diemeier (2001) also assume m = 3.
+We introduced two realistic types of voters: seat maximisers and power maximisers and two degrees of manipulability for a parliament choosing rule, that is weak and strong manipulability.
+We believe we are the first to demonstrate that pure PR is manipulable even in the absence of rounding and that the incentives to vote strategically might depend on the attitude of a particular voter to post-election uncertainty.
+We raise the issue of under and overshooting and show that it can serve as deterrent of manipulation.
+Inspired by Saari (1994), we take a geometric approach and use graphs with baricentric coordinates to represent parliaments and possible manipulating attempts.
+This is not entirely new as Jones (2005) takes a similar approach to investigate voting power paradoxes.

 A few words about related literature are in order.
 In a narrower framework of spatial voting strategic voting under PR has been studied extensively.
-Austin-Smith and Banks (1988), Baron and Diermeier (2001), De Sinopoli and Iannantuoni (2005) have constructed multi-stage spatial models of political systems that incorporate proportional representation.
+Austin-Smith and Banks (1988), and more recently Baron and Diermeier (2001), and De Sinopoli and Iannantuoni (2005) have constructed multi-stage spatial models of political systems that incorporate proportional representation.
 In these models voters (i) have preferences over the set of policies that governments might pursue but (ii) do not necessarily vote for the party to which they are ideologically closest.
-Voters might support parties espousing views more extreme than their own in a bid to counteract votes from other voters whose opinions lie on the opposite side of the policy spectrum.
+Voters might support parties expousing views more extreme than their own in a bid to counteract votes from other voters whose opinions lie on the opposite side of the policy spectrum.
 In all these papers it is assumed that, at the ballot box, voters can indicate a preference for just one party (i.e. the positional scoring rule is plurality).
 The essential difference between their and our approaches is that in the former the corresponding choice functions map profiles of policies into policies completely avoiding the government-formation game.
-Karp et al (2002) examined split voting in NZ, but, unlike us, they assume voters use their party vote sincerely and their electorate vote strategically.
-Shikano et al. (2009) used survey data to investigate how party votes were completed at the 1994 German election; they claim (page 650) that voters adjusted "their voting behaviour with regard to the future governmental alternatives".
-Pappi and Thurner (2002) and Gschwend (2007) investigated strategic voting at the 1998 German election.
-Herrmann (2008)
+Karp et al (2002) modelled split voting in NZ, but, unlike us, they assume voters use their party vote sincerely and their electorate vote strategically.